Cisapride: Veterinary uses

 Cisapride is still available in the United States and Canada for use in animals, and is commonly prescribed by veterinarians to treat megacolon in cats.

 Cisapride is also commonly used to treat GI stasis in rabbits, sometimes in conjunction with metoclopramide (Reglan).

 Kinetics

 Oral bioavailability of cisapride is approximately 33%.
 It is inactivated primarily by hepatic metabolism by CYP3A4 with a half-life of 10 hours.
 The dose of the drug should be reduced in case of liver diseases.

 Pharmacology and mechanism of action

 As a prokinetic agent that increases gastrointestinal motility, cisapride acts as a selective serotonin agonist in the 5-HT_{4} receptor subtype.
 Cisapride also relieves constipation-like symptoms by indirectly stimulating the release of acetylcholine, which acts on muscarinic receptors.

+It may increase the QT interval, which can cause serious ventricular arrhythmias.
+This action results from interactions with the hERG channel.